 Enhancements have been made to the program to provide stability for participants and to ensure sustained energy savings over their contract terms.
 Changes include new payments for achieving annual peak demand savings in addition to annual energy savings.
 The contract term will be extended to three years, and upfront incentive payments will be included to support initial capital investments.
 Technical requirements have also been streamlined to improve the customer experience and to reduce administrative burden.

 Visit Contact us to speak with a Save on Energy representative.

 The Energy Manager program has been instrumental in building a highly skilled network of energy professionals in various sectors across the province.
 Since the program was introduced, more than 150 Energy Managers have been supported.
 The program continues to be offered and will evolve over the course of the four-year framework.

 Companies interested in hiring an Energy Manager will have the opportunity to apply through an application window in 2021.
 Funding opportunities will be based on the customers’ ability to achieve savings and peak demand reductions.
 Companies approved will receive an upfront payment of $20,000 annually upon the hiring of an energy manager and up to $150,000 per year to compensate their energy manager based on their performance – this will be at a rate of $300 per kW of peak demand reduction.
-The IESO will communicate the timing of the 2021 application window for new Energy Manager applications in January.
+The first application window closed in February 2021; a second application window will open in Fall 2021.

 In 2023, the program will evolve from the current Embedded Energy Manager model to a strategic energy management model.
 This will shift the incentive from providing direct funding to support the salary of an Energy Manager to providing an enhanced level of technical support and resources to companies with a dedicated energy management professional.
 This will provide greater flexibility to organizations and empower them to achieve additional cost savings through increased training opportunities, to access industry tools and resources to support their energy-efficiency projects.